Mechazo11/csc7135_proj_sp24/README.md

 ### Project Readme

+TODO

+All commands used in this project is compiled in the ```COMMANDS.md``` text file

+Script files to use ```ROSDiscover``` based on experiment parameters are provided in the [csc7135_rosdiscover_exp](https://github.com/Mechazo11/csc7135_rosdiscover_exp.git) repository

-## Changelogs
+## Contributions

-* !!!The Fetch gazebo modified to work in ROS Noetic will be released as an open source project on May 5th
+* The Fetch gazebo package modified to work in ROS Noetic will be released as an open source project on May 5th.
+While ultimately not required to due to complexity and time constraint, it is still a worthwhile contribution that came out of this project.

-* It is not used directly for the experiments done under this class project.
+* Demonstrated usage of ROSDiscover`s capabilities on easy-to-use ROS systems to do a feasilibity analysis for it to be used for mobile manipulator systems.

 ## Tutorials/Useful references